The Parsifal Project

 A Leitmotif: Grails, Relics and Fetish Objects

 ne of the themes that repeatedly is heard through the many layers of Syberberg's film, like one of Wagner's Leitmotive, is concerned with relics and fetish objects.
-The story of Parsifal seems to have been written down for the first time in the twelfth century, an age in which relics were a focus of religious devotion.
+The story of Parsifal was written down for the first time in the twelfth century, an age in which relics were a focus of religious devotion.
 These relics could be the remains of saints, or objects associated with them, or even with Christ himself: fragments of the True Cross, or phials of the Blood that was shed on that cross.
 Crusaders and pilgrims returning from the Holy Land brought back with them new objects of veneration, to be preserved by Christendom: such as the blade of the Lance that had pierced the side of Christ.
 Poets began to tell of one relic that surpassed all of these: the mysterious Grail.
 Syberberg shows us the Grail in its many forms: a chalice carried by a beautiful maiden, or a stone that fell from the sky.
 At the end of the opera, the true Grail is revealed to be none of these, but the union of male and female in the paradisiacal man.

 mfortas's wound too seems to be a religious relic, or perhaps a fetish object.
 The bleeding wound has become separated from Amfortas and pages carry it on a cushion.
 When the swan is killed by Parsifal, the Grail community immediately turns it into a relic.
 As they decay and fossilize, the knights try to preserve each other, bizarrely, in polythene sheets.
 There is a stench of decay.
 Syberberg seems to be saying something about the futility of trying to preserve the past, when we should be living in the present.
 At the very end of the film, Kundry shows us the greatest relic of all: preserved under a glass bell like an object in a museum, she cradles the Festspielhaus.